 The Tamer Center for Social Enterprise supports the Social Enterprise Summer Fellowship Program, a unique and exciting opportunity for students to apply learning from the classroom with an organization making social change in the world.
 This fellowship was expanded in 2015 to provide financial support to undergraduate and graduate students at Columbia, Barnard, and Columbia-affiliated institutions engaged in summer internships that create social and environmental value.
+The intent of the fellowship is to support early-stage social ventures (defined as having existed for fewer than seven years) unless the organization is wholly focused on social ventures.

 The fellowship program provides students with opportunities to gain experience in their major or area of interest as it is relevant to these organizations; and social enterprises that create social and environmental value with access to talented students from the following programs: